2017 Interior Design Trends: What to Watch

-We set out to discover the interior design trends that will be big in 2017.
+We set out to discover the interior design trends that we’ll be swooning over in 2017.

 But first, let’s take a look back…